varmor90/Docker/README.md

 - Solve real-world DevOps problems (timing, environment configs, volumes, secrets)
 - Learn the cloud-native way of deploying PHP/Laravel apps using AWS services

-This lab lays the groundwork for future expansion into **Kubernetes deployment**, which will be tracked in a separate folder (`/kubernetes-deployment/` – coming soon).
+This lab lays the groundwork for future expansion into **Kubernetes**

 ---